 - Puppies have an instinct to be clean.

-- The biggest mistake new Pomeranian Puppy owners can make when they bring the new Pomeranian Puppy home—allowing the Puppy free run the Home.
+- The biggest mistake new Pomeranian Puppy owners can make when they bring the new Pomeranian Puppy home—is allowing the Puppy to run the home.

 - Confine your new Pomeranian baby until he/she is completely housetrained when not under supervision.